-- Have someone who you can talk to and improve with to progress towards your goals; - An accountability partner who will help to keep your progress and efforts towards your goals;
+- Having someone you can talk to and improve with will help you progress towards your goals. - An accountability partner who will help you keep track of your progress and efforts toward your goals. - Extend your network.

-Extend your network;

 2.3 Value for Mentor: